 described in the "Large Scale Power and Control" article on the Family Garden Trains "Primer"

 - Plan sidings carefully.
 Place the straight leg of turnouts on the mainline.
 It's tempting (and unfortunately common) to add a spur on the outside of a loop by replacing a curved piece with the curved leg of a turnout.
 Don't do it.
-Fast-moving locomotives occasionally take the straight path through turnouts (or split the difference), whichever way the points are turned.
+Fast-moving locomotives occasionally take the straight path through turnouts (or split the difference), no matter which way the switch is thrown.

 - Place your turnouts within easy reach of typical operating positions.
 Even if your turnouts are working fine, you should be able to verify visually that they are doing what you want them to.
 Not to mention that it's a whole lot easier to install and maintain turnouts that are within easy reach.